 Essential for weeknight stir-fries, master stocks and as an all purpose seasoning.
 Try it on a steak before grilling to make a Thai-style beef salad.
 Vegetarian versions exist and are usually mushroom based.
 Skip the ready-made supermarket finishing sauces which are usually filled it with sugar and use this as a base instead.
 Don’t worry – it doesn’t have an overly fishy flavour, it is used to add savoury notes and depth to sauces.
 My family has always used this brand, so I reach for it out of instinct.
 Be sure to look for varieties labelled ‘oyster sauce’ and not ones that say oyster flavoured sauce.

-An absolute staple in my kitchen, I use it instead of dark soy or kicap manis (which I find too sweet).
+An absolute staple in my kitchen, I use it instead of dark soy (which is more liquid) or kicap manis (which I find too sweet).
 The three are not the same thing, but are mostly interchangeable.
-This cooking caramel adds colour and a smoky savouriness; I use it in braises and stir fries to add colour.
+This cooking caramel, which can also be called thick soy, adds colour and a smoky savouriness; I use it in braises and stir fries to add colour.
 A dash in roast chicken gravy can make it look and taste much richer.
-Can be hard to find so I usually bring it from Malaysia, though it is becoming increasingly available at specialist Asian grocers
+Can be hard to find so I usually bring it from Malaysia, though it is becoming increasingly available at specialist Asian grocers.

 Chinkiang is a particular grade of black vinegar, named after the region it originated from (Zhen Jiang).
 It is the vinegar most often served with dumplings and at restaurants like Din Tai Fung.
 The most famous commercial brand is Gold Plum.
 If you can’t get Chinkiang specifically, black vinegar will do, though it can sometimes taste a little harsher.
 Its most common parallel in Western cooking is balsamic vinegar; similarly it can be used in Asian vinaigrettes.
 It adds acidity and balance to this gua bao recipe.